BlocProtocol/BLOC-wiki/docs/mining/XMRIG-Guide-cpu-mac.md

 ## **Downloading and Installing for Linux**

-Download and install for CPU mining only

-You can directly use the pre-built binaries for XMRig CPU.
-Download the `xmrig-*-xenial-amd64.tar.gz` file [here](https://github.com/xmrig/xmrig/releases).

- Run the file using `./xmrig`.

-## **Compile and installing for Linux**
+## **Compile and installing for Mac OS**

+Assuming you already have [Homebrew](https://brew.sh/) installed, the installation of dependencies is pretty straightforward and will generate the xmr-stak binary in the bin/ directory.

 ### CPU Mining

-If you wish to compile yourself xmrig make sure you visit the [Ubuntu Build Instructions](https://github.com/xmrig/xmrig/wiki/Ubuntu-Build) and follow this guide:
+To compile yourself xmrig make sure you visit the [Mac OS Build Instructions](https://github.com/xmrig/xmrig/wiki/OS-X-Build) and follow this guide:

 1. Open the terminal and install dependencies by running this command-

     ```
-    sudo apt-get install git build-essential cmake libuv1-dev libmicrohttpd-dev libssl-dev
+    brew install cmake libuv libmicrohttpd openssl
     ```

 2. Clone the package-